ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 </tr>
 </table>

-A financial engineer has created a portfolio consisting twice as many $state-1 $ options then$ state-0 $ options.
-A stock option is selected at random and is determined by said algorithm to be in the state of$ 1$.
+A financial engineer has created a portfolio consisting twice as many $state-1$ options then $state-0$ options.
+A stock option is selected at random and is determined by said algorithm to be in the state of $1$.
 What is the probability that the prediction made by the AI is correct?

 <details>
 <summary><b>💡 Show Answer</b></summary>